 Vin Scully on opening day: 'I'll probably have things to do'

-In this Oct.
-20, 2016, file photo, Vin Scully acknowledges the crowd from a box before Game 5 of the National League baseball championship series between the Chicago Cubs and the Los Angeles Dodgers in Los Angeles.
-On Monday, April 3, 2017, the Dodgers will play their first opening day since 1950 without Scully calling their games.
+FILE - In this Oct.
+2, 2016, file photo, Los Angeles Dodgers announcer Vin Scully waves to fans alongside Hall of Famer baseball player Willie Mays during the fourth inning of a baseball game between the San Francisco Gian...
+WASHINGTON - On Monday, the Dodgers will play their first opening day since 1950 without Vin Scully calling their games.
+He won't be in the stands.

 Add your comments below